joshhinds/joshhinds.github.io/technical-seo.md

 <b>Menu:</b> <a href="/">Home</a> | <a href="learn-seo">Learn SEO</a>
 <hr>

-# Resources to Learn Technical SEO
+# Learn Technical SEO

-Here's a collection of articles, videos, and learning resources that will teach you all things technical SEO

 The first thing you learn as you get into technical search engine optimization is that the level of "technical" can vary widely from one person to the next.
+That said, the resources below will give you a good solid level of knowledge from which to build upon going forward.
+This is a field that moves fast so you'll be ahead of the game if you go ahead and commit now to making ongoing learning.

-## Learn Technical SEO
+## Technical SEO Training Resources

 Guides